A universal scheme to self-test any quantum state or measurement

 \begin{thm} Consider the scenario depicted in Fig. \ref{fig1}.
 If the Bell inequalities $\mathcal{I}_l$ \eqref{BE1Nm} for any $l$ are maximally violated when Eve chooses the input $e=0$ with each outcome occurring with probability $\overline{P}(l|0)=1/2^N$, then the measurements of the external parties are equivalent, according to Eq. \eqref{stmea}, to the reference measurements in \eqref{GHZObsm}, whereas the states $\ket{\psi_{A_iE_i}}$ are equivalent in the sense of Eq. (\ref{ststate}) to the two-qubit maximally entangled state $\ket{\phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$. \end{thm}

 \textit{Sketch of the proof.} Here we provide a sketch of the proof, deferring its full version to Appendix A. First, Eve performs the measurement corresponding to the input $e=0$ and observes an outcome $l$, in which way she prepares a post-measurement state shared by the external parties.
 Now, observation of maximal violation of the Bell inequalities $\mathcal{I}_l$ by the external parties allows one to self-test the post-measurement state as well as the external parties' measurements.
-Then, the additional condition that the probabilities of obtaining the oucome $l$ by Eve when measuring $E_0$ is $1/2^N$ enables self-testing the states generated by the sources.
-This in turn also allows us to certify that Eve's measurement $e=0$ is the Greenberger-Horne-Zeilinger (GHZ) basis $\{\proj{\phi_l}\}$ where $\ket{\phi_l}$ are given in \eqref{GHZvecsm}.
+Then, the additional condition that the probabilities of obtaining the oucome $l$ by Eve when measuring $E_0=\{R_{l|0}\}$ is $1/2^N$ enables self-testing the states generated by the sources.
+This in turn also allows us to certify that Eve's measurement $E_0$ is the Greenberger-Horne-Zeilinger (GHZ) basis $\{\proj{\phi_l}\}$ where $\ket{\phi_l}$ are given in \eqref{GHZvecsm}.

-\textit{Part 2.} Now, that the measurements performed by the external parties as well as the states generated by the sources are self-tested, we can show how the quantum network can be used to self-test any projective quantum measurement or rank-one extremal POVM in the second measurement $E_1$ performed by the central party (see Fig. \ref{fig2}).
-To this end, let us first consider the case of projective measurements and introduce a $K$-outcome reference measurement $E'_1=\{R'_{l|1}\}$ defined on $\mathcal{H}_N=\left(\mathbbm{C}^2\right)^{\otimes N}$.
-While we assume this measurement to be projective, we do not impose any restrictions on the rank $r_l$ of the measurement elements $R_{l|1}'$.
+\textit{Part 2.} Now, that the measurements performed by the external parties as well as the states generated by the sources are self-tested, we can show how the quantum network can be used to self-test any extremal POVM in the second measurement $E_1$ performed by the central party (see Fig. \ref{fig2}).
+Recall that a measurement is extremal if it cannot be expressed as a convex combination of other POVMs (cf. Ref. \cite{APP05} for a precise definition and a couple of criteria allowing one to decide whether a given measurement is extremal.)